andreysolovyev381/zip_in_cpp/readme.md

 ## Zip in C++
-### Reasoning
+### Reasoning and Some info
 I like small useful snippets, like this one.
 Let myself have an entertaining night while coding this exercise.
+- Standard and Compilers: works like a charm in 17 and 20.
+Is compiled by gcc and clang for Linux and by something for Windows (thanks to Github Actions).
+- Dependencies: header only, STL only.
+- It is tested - see the file.
-Although this one is a bit advanced, compared to the others.
-Iterator's big five is properly defined in the class: value_type, reference, difference_type, pointer, iterator_category.
-So the other C++ code will consider this zip_iterator as an iterator as well.
+- Iterator's big five is properly defined in the class: value_type, reference, difference_type, pointer, iterator_category.
+So other C++ code will consider this zip_iterator as an iterator as well.
+- UI is simple - call 'zip' using either arbitrary number of containers or arbitrary number of iterators as the arguments.
-Lots of concept (C++20) and SFINAE (C++17) guards will fail the attempts of enlightened user to get an iterator from void type.
+- Lots of concept (C++20) and SFINAE (C++17) guards will fail the attempts of enlightened user to get an iterator from type void.

 ### Usage
 Pretty much straightforward, see the test file.
 Here is the most vivid example: